Book Review: The Cat Who Had 60 Whiskers

 Genre: Cozy mystery

-Find out more about The Cat Who Went into the Closet
+Find out more about The Cat Who Sang for the Birds

 See what I’m reading next.